Associate Professor of Politics, Faculty of Social Sciences

 Helen is enthusiastic about good teaching and learning practice.
 She is keen to implement innovative and evidence-based teaching improvements.
 She uses a variety of technology and teaching structures… read more

 Helen's main research interests are migration studies and higher education pedagogy.
 Her current migration research examines elite and media discourse about migration, especially in light of the 2015… read more

 From September 2018, Dr Williams is leading a team of six researchers in a project to increase the presence of ethnic diversity in the curricula of politics and philosophy (also referred to as 'decolonising' the curriculum) in an effort to achieve greater representation of a wider range of perspectives, debates, and interpretations of the world.
-Entitled 'Represent!
+Entitled 'All in!
 Regularising ethnic presence in the curriculum', the project will run for two years.

 The project is funded by the Birmingham-Nottingham Education Partnership Fund.
 The project team is formed of:

 - Dr Helen Williams (principal investigator), School of Politics and IR, University of Nottingham

-- Dr Andrew Fisher, Head of Department, Department of Philosophy, University of Nottingham
+- Dr Andrew Fisher, Department of Philosophy, University of Nottingham

 - Dr Helen McCabe, School of Politics and IR, University of Nottingham